Buy Health Insurance, Up to 20% Discount

 What is Waiting Period in Health Insurance?

-As the name suggests, waiting period is quite literally the amount of time you need to wait.
-And in a health insurance, it refers to the amount of time you need to wait for, from the start of your policy, to be able to use the benefits of it.
+As the name suggests, the waiting period is quite literally the amount of time you need to wait.
+In health insurance, it refers to the amount of time you need to wait, from the start of your policy, to be able to use the benefits.

 Types of Waiting Periods in Health Insurance & Their Duration